Planning your Development

 - Assisting with development of the growing tourism based industry.

 Each provision in the scheme assists in some way towards these goals.
 Each development proposal in the Meander Valley is checked against these goals and approvals are given where development is consistent.

 The public suggest changes to the Planning Scheme by making an application to Council.
 Changes are made from time to time to keep the Scheme relevant and to take account of new circumstances.
-Changes have to be agreed to by both the Council and Government before they take effect.
+Changes have to be agreed to by both the Council and Tasmania Planning Commission before they take effect.

 What Applications are Required?

 You may require an approval if considering any of the following: